 A domain name registrar provides domain name registrations to the general public.
 A common misconception is that registrars sell domain names; these domain names are actually owned by registries and can only be leased by users.

 After reading this article you will be able to:

 Copy article link

 A domain name registrar is a business that handles the reservation of domain names as well as the assignment of IP addresses for those domain names.
-Domain names are alphanumeric aliases used to access websites; for example, Google’s domain name is ‘google.com’ and their IP address is 192.168.1.1.
-Domain names make it easier to access websites without having to memorize and enter numeric IP addresses.
+Domain names are alphanumeric aliases used to access websites; for example, Cloudflare’s domain name is ‘cloudflare.com’ and the IP address would be something like 192.0.2.1 (just an example).
+Domain names make it easier to access websites without having to memorize and enter alphanumeric IP addresses.
 (For more on how this works, see What Is DNS?)

-It should be noted that registrars don’t actually manage and maintain domain names; that part is done by a domain name registry.
+It should be noted that registrars do not actually manage and maintain domain names; that part is done by a domain name registry.

 Registries are organizations that manage top-level domains (TLDs) ‘.com’ and ‘.net’ — specifically by maintaining the records of which individual domains belong to which people and organizations.
 These registries are managed by the Internet Assigned Numbers Authority (IANA) — a department of the Internet Corporation for Assigned Names and Numbers (ICANN), a global organization that coordinates several processes and databases that support the Internet’s basic functionality.